Liborio Bellomo: Acting boss and indictment

-Prison and more indictments
+Prison and release

 On July 13, 2001, the imprisoned Bellomo was indicted on money laundering charges related to the Genovese family's involvement in the waterfront rackets and control of the ILA.
 Bellomo was accused of hiding money stolen from the ILA's members pension fund account between 1996 and 1997.
 Bellomo again pleaded guilty to lesser charges, pushing back his scheduled release date in 2004.

 On February 23, 2006, Bellomo and over 30 Genovese family members were indicted on more racketeering charges.
 Bellomo was specifically charged with ordering the 1998 murder of Ralph Coppola, the acting captain of Bellomo's crew and Bellomo's good friend.
 On September 16, 1998, Coppola disappeared a few weeks before his sentencing on fraud charges and was never found.
 Government witness Peter Peluso, a former lawyer for the Genovese family, stated that he had transported a message from Bellomo in prison ordering Coppola's murder.
-Some accounts state that Coppola was disrespectful, others say that he was stealing family profits.
+Some accounts state that Coppola was disrespectful; others say that he was stealing family profits.